Devil’s Backbone Brewing

 The state’s largest and most popular craft brewery

-Devil’s Backbone crafts authentic and eclectic craft beers using a traditional German-style brewing system at their original Roseland, Virginia location.
-Their second location in Lexington includes a taproom and additional room for brewing.
+Devil’s Backbone crafts authentic and eclectic craft beers using a traditional German-style brewing system at their original Roseland, Virginia location and their second location in Lexington.
 We hope you enjoy two of Devil’s Backbone’s flagship beers in this month’s Craft Beer Club feature.